 When you want a developmental edit

 Getting a sample edit for a developmental edit (aka a content edit) can be problematic because a big-picture edit by definition must consider the entire big picture—there’s really no halfway here.
-Any given sample of your manuscript might or might not contain any of the big-picture problems that can tank a novel.
-Even so, I’ll glance over your manuscript to look for obvious overarching issues and comment on any big-picture elements I see in the sample I’ve chosen.
+Even a large section of your manuscript might or might not contain any of the big-picture problems that can tank a novel.

 A conversation about your goals for the manuscript is an important part of deciding on an editor for a developmental edit or a manuscript evaluation.
 Talk with the editor about what you’re hoping to gain from the process.
 Are you feeling overwhelmed by certain elements of your novel?
 Do you want to take this opportunity to learn new writing techniques and take your writing to the next level?
 Are you looking for someone to check for structural issues you may have missed?
 You’ll get the most mileage from the author-editor relationship if you know what you want from your edit and communicate that from the outset.